DESIGN PROCESS

 Concept Development Phase

-This phase begins with the development of a Conceptual Master Plan that includes a summary, learning objectives, and exhibit goals.
-Each section of the exhibit is then outlined with consideration for how both adults and children engage within the space.
-A hand-drawn illustration provides a clear visual representation of how children interact with each component.
+This phase begins with the development of a Conceptual Master Plan that includes an exhibit summary, learning objectives, and overall goals.
+An outline of the exhibit components—each paired with a summary and sample imagery—helps define and clarify the intended visitor experience.
+A hand-drawn illustration then provides a clear visual representation of how adults will use the space and how children will engage with each component.

 Schematic Design Phase